peppermin-t/approx-weighted-model-counting/README.md

 - '--batch_size': Size of batches, default=100.
 - '--lr': Learning rate, default=0.1.

 The results are automatically stored in the logs/ folder (have to create an empty logs/ folder first).
+Also need to create an empty models/ folder first to store models.

 For baseline methods, simply cd into baselines/ and run `python` over the expected file.
 Optional arguments include:
 - '--file_name': Name of the file, default='bayes_4step.cnf' (for both pysdd_wmc.py and pyapproxmc_wmc.py).